Uebert Angel, Rudland accounts frozen

 “Ewan McMillan, Kamlesh Pattni, Uebert Angel, and Simon Rudland were reported to banks on March 30 listing all accounts and assets held by these people including their balances,” said an insider.

-Part of a memo sent to banks heads of compliance seen by our Harare Bureau read: “Submit confirmation that the accounts have been frozen.
+Part of a memo sent to banks heads of compliance seen by The Herald read, “Submit confirmation that the accounts have been frozen.
 No funds should be transferred from the frozen account until the Financial Intelligence Unit has finished its investigations.
 The directive is with immediate effect,” said the source.

+In the Al Jazeera documentary, Angel is captured offering to Al Jazeera’s undercover reporters that he

 The Kenyan-born Pattni, who calls himself Brother Paul features as one who could help the undercover reporters launder more than US$100 million.